RaianRashidRimon/Operating-System/README.md

 # Operating System

 This repository contains various codes and assignments related to Operating Systems.
 The implementations cover key OS concepts such as system calls, process management, synchronization methods, and more.
 It also includes practical examples to help understand OS functionalities in depth.

+## 🛠️ Requirements
+To run and understand these OS operations, a Virtual Machine is required since some system calls and functionalities are not supported natively on Windows.
+The recommended setup is:
+1. VirtualBox (or any other virtualization software)
+2. A Linux-based OS (e.g., Ubuntu) as the virtual machine

 ## 📂 Contents
 The repository is organized into the following folders: